-It’s time to move away from Manhattan island for a bit.
-A 30 minute Brooklyn Bridge walk will get you a lot of wonderful views of both Brooklyn and Downtown Manhattan and take you to a Brooklyn Bridge Waterfront Park in the Dumbo area.
-The park has a great buzz and it’s a perfect place to relax after a walk and also a great place to snap some nice photos.
+It’s time to move away from Manhattan Island a bit.
+A 30 minute Brooklyn Bridge walk will get you a lot of wonderful views of both Brooklyn and downtown Manhattan and take you to the Brooklyn Bridge waterfront park in the Dumbo area.
+The park has a great buzz, and it’s a perfect place to relax after a walk and a great place to snap some nice photos.

 Watch the sunset from the High Line Park

 Out of many iconic NYC parks, the High Line Park is the most unique one.
-This urban park, built on the construction of an old elevated train track, offers an incredible views of the Hudson River waterfront and the whole Chelsea neighborhood.
-The atmosphere is the best in the sunset, when you can relax at one of the many wooden lounge chairs and watch the city turning in all those beautiful colors and shades.
+This urban park, built on an old elevated train track, offers incredible views of the Hudson River waterfront and the whole Chelsea neighborhood.
+The atmosphere is the best at sunset, when you can relax at one of the many wooden lounge chairs and watch the city going through all those beautiful colors and shades.

 Spend the night at Greenwich Village

 Greenwich Village is a lovely area of NYC with a great ambiance, uplifting vibe and many quaint bars, cool shops and a huge array of restaurants.
 It’s the perfect place to have a late dinner and some unforgettable night out.
 It’s a great area for a stroll and a wander.
 Still, if you’re too tired to walk around, hit the Bleecker Street, Christopher Street or Mcdougal street.